-- 11. Increasing public education both formal and informal about how to prepare for more extreme weather, including supporting efforts to ensure all New Brunswickers take seriously the need to prepare by having on hand supplies sufficient to survive at least 72 hours and perhaps seven days. - 12.
+Increasing public education - both formal and informal - about how to prepare for more extreme weather, including supporting efforts to ensure all New Brunswickers take seriously the need to prepare by having on hand supplies sufficient to survive at least 72 hours and perhaps seven days.

 Reforming disaster relief programs to require community adaptation to climate change and working with the insurance industry to develop shared cost mechanisms to manage the costs to the economy, our communities and our families from extreme weather events.
 The shift over the last 50 years to relying on imported food also makes us more vulnerable when systems break down.
-Programs to increase the availability of local, sustainably produced food is good for the economy and lowers greenhouse gas emissions associated with transporting food over long distances. - 13.
-Expanding investments in research and development related to the development of a biorefining and bio-processing innovation hub in New Brunswick, Smart Grid; Smart Industry and Smart Cities and potentially renewable energy component recycling (such as with solar panel components). - 14.
-Developing a New Brunswick/Atlantic Canada roadmap for exports of clean technology, including clean electricity from our region.10
+Programs to increase the availability of local, sustainably produced food are good for the economy and lower greenhouse gas emissions associated with transporting food over long distances.

+Expanding investments in research and development related to the development of a bio-refining and bio-processing innovation hub in New Brunswick; Smart Grid; Smart Industry and Smart Cities and potentially renewable energy component recycling (such as with solar panel components).